 Mobilty: Port de bra, this exercise feels fantastic to mobilise the spine into extension and stretch through the lats and pecs.
 It also significantly challenges the abdominals through the flexion phase as the movement starts from an outer range position.
 People should have good neck control, gained through training mat based exercises such as abdominal preparation before progressing to this.

 Full body integration: Spread eagle with press up - this fun exercise is covered on our equipment level 4 course and requires full body control and strength.
 A high degree of body awareness is required to articulate sequentially through flexion and extension without any feedback from the floor as would be experienced during shoulder bridge on the mat for example.
 Upper body and trunk strength is significantly challenged during the press up phase.
 This is an advanced level exercise for those who have mastered intermediate level repertoire and can hold their body weight with some spring assistance from the trapeze.

 Experience the full benefits Pilates can offer by undertaking our APPI Pilates Full Certification training.
-Check out our 2019 course dates here.
+We are currently running Early Bird specials - don't miss your chance to save!
+Check out our 2020 course dates here.